This historic $1.7 billion pledge will help Indigenous communities protect tropical forests

 Historically, Walker says, the people who are closest to the challenge of deforestation have been shut out from conversations about policymaking.
 “What you hear about and read about are large institutions, corporations, and governments in Europe and the U.S. and the global north being at the table, centering their strategies and overlooking the very people who are demonstrating solutions,” he says.

-The grassroots funding will go directly to indigenous peoples, rather than to large nonprofits, and will include support for communities to secure land rights, for example.
-The Ford Foundation is helping support an alliance that connects indigenous peoples globally, from Southeast Asia to South America and Africa, to give them a voice in global policymaking.
-Some of the funding may be used for security; hundreds of community leaders have been murdered in recent years in land disputes, like Carlos Cerros, an indigenous environmental activist in Honduras who had campaigned against a new dam and was shot and killed in front of his children earlier this year.
-In 2020, 227 environmental and land defenders, many of whom were indigenous people, were killed by others pushing for logging, large-scale farming, mining, and other business interests.
+The grassroots funding will go directly to Indigenous peoples, rather than to large nonprofits, and will include support for communities to secure land rights.
+The Ford Foundation is helping support an alliance that connects Indigenous peoples globally, from Southeast Asia to South America and Africa, to give them a voice in global policymaking.
+Some of the funding may be used for security; hundreds of community leaders have been murdered in recent years in land disputes, like Carlos Cerros, an Indigenous environmental activist in Honduras who had campaigned against a new dam and was shot and killed in front of his children earlier this year.
+In 2020, 227 environmental and land defenders, many of them Indigenous, were killed by others pushing for logging, large-scale farming, mining, and other business interests.

-Protecting forests, along with other nature-based climate solutions, could provide as much as 37% of the emissions reductions needed by 2030 to keep the global temperature under 2 degrees Celsius, the upper limit of the Paris climate agreement.
-And while there are multiple efforts underway to protect forests, indigenous communities already know how to do it successfully.
-One 12-year study in the Amazon found that deforestation rates in indigenous territories in Bolivia, Brazil, and Colombia were one-third to one-half the rates in similar forests nearby.
-“This is not only addressing issues of inequality, of human rights,” says Walker.
-“It’s good science, because we now know from the evidence that [indigenous peoples and local communities] are more likely to be the good guardians of the planet.
+Protecting forests, along with other nature-based climate solutions, could provide as much as 37% of the emissions reductions needed by 2030 to keep global warming under 2 degrees Celsius, the upper limit of the Paris climate agreement.
+And while there are multiple efforts underway to protect forests, Indigenous communities already know how to do it successfully.
+One 12-year study in the Amazon found that deforestation rates in Indigenous territories in Bolivia, Brazil, and Colombia were one-third to one-half the rates in similar forests nearby.

+“This is not only addressing issues of inequality, of human rights,” Walker says.
+“It’s good science, because we now know from the evidence that [Indigenous peoples and local communities] are more likely to be the good guardians of the planet.
 And so that’s why it’s important.”